rails/rails/guides/source/action_controller_overview.md

 `ApplicationController` inherits from `ActionController::Base`, which defines a number of helpful methods.
 This guide will cover some of these, but if you're curious to see what's in there, you can see all of them in the [API documentation](http://api.rubyonrails.org/classes/ActionController.html) or in the source itself.

 Only public methods are callable as actions.
-It is a best practice to lower the visibility of methods (with `private` or `protected`) which are not intended to be actions, like auxiliary methods or action callbacks.
+It is a best practice to lower the visibility of methods (with `private` or `protected`) which are not intended to be actions, like auxiliary methods or callback handlers.

 Parameters
 ----------